 Like computers, monitors are composed of plastics, glass, metal and components that can be reused for new products.
 We break these devices down into their bare components to be repurposed and reused.
 Along with keeping these machines out of landfills, recycling monitors also reduces the energy and materials needed to create new components by offering a viable alternative for many parts or materials.

-Scott recycling accepts all types of computer monitors.
-However, it should be noted that an additional fee may be required to dispose of the large CRT monitors.
+Scott Recycling accepts all types of computer monitors.
+However, it should be noted that an additional fee may be required to dispose of CRT monitors.
 This fee is to negate the expense incurred with disposing of the toxic lead contained in these machines.
 However, all toxic materials are contained and disposed of in a safe and effective manner.

-Scott Recycling will keep your monitors out of the landfills and place their materials in the hands of manufactureres.
+Scott Recycling will keep your monitors out of the landfills and place their materials in the hands of manufacturers.
 Contact us today to dispose of any unused monitors!